Firefighters gather at the site of an Israeli airstrike in Beirut, Lebanon on Wednesday.Hussein Malla/The Associated Press

 Analysis: The U.S.-Iran ceasefire, full of uncertainty, brings relief to both sides

-U.S.-Israeli strikes have battered Iran and its leadership, but they have not entirely eliminated the threats posed by Tehran’s nuclear program, its ballistic missiles or its support for regional proxies, like Hezbollah.
+U.S.-Israeli strikes have battered Iran and its leadership, but they have not eliminated the threats posed by Tehran’s nuclear program, its ballistic missiles or its support for regional proxies such as Hezbollah.
 The U.S. and Israel said addressing those threats was a key justification for going to war.

-Trump said the U.S. would work with Iran to “dig up and remove” enriched uranium that was buried under joint U.S-Israeli strikes in June.
-He added that none of the material had been touched since.
+Mr. Trump said the U.S. would work with Iran to “dig up and remove” enriched uranium.
 There was no confirmation from Iran.

-Hegseth told a Pentagon briefing Wednesday that the U.S. would do “something like” last June’s joint strikes with Israel on Iranian nuclear sites if the country refuses to surrender its enriched uranium voluntarily.
+Mr. Hegseth told a Pentagon briefing Wednesday that the U.S. would do “something like” last June’s joint strikes with Israel on Iranian nuclear sites if Iran refuses to surrender its enriched uranium voluntarily.

-Netanyahu warned in a televised address that his country was “ready to return to fighting at any time.
+Mr. Netanyahu warned in a televised address that Israel was “ready to return to fighting at any time.
 Our finger is on the trigger.”

-Tehran insisted for years that its nuclear program was peaceful, although it enriched uranium up to 60 per cent purity, a short, technical step from weapons-grade levels.
+Tehran has insisted for years that its nuclear program was peaceful, although it has enriched uranium up to 60-per-cent purity, a short, technical step from weapons-grade levels.

 Demonstrators hold signs during a protest against U.S. military action in Iran in the Manhattan borough of New York City on Tuesday.CHARLY TRIBALLEAU/AFP/Getty Images